-Meet your Orthodontist at our Santa Monica clinic for a consultation and 3D scan to find out if you are a Simple or Comprehensive case.
-Your orthodontist will use this scan to create your aligners!
+Meet your Orthodontist at our Westwood clinic for a consultation and 3D scan to find out what Care Plan works for you.

-Check in with your orthodontist every month virtually to make sure your aligners are on track.
-With our virtual visits, avoid up to 95% of unnecessary office visits.
+You'll check in virtually with your orthodontist every month to make sure you're on track.
+Say goodbye to unnecessary in-person visits.

 We provide the highest quality orthodontic care while upgrading the entire experience.
 With Two Front, you get orthodontists who specialize in clear aligners, practice in a modern clinic, and deliver care conveniently by focusing on eliminating unnecessary office visits.

 |Traditional Orthodontic Practices||Dentist-directed Invisalign|

 |Orthodontists who specialize in clear aligners||Not guaranteed||Not guaranteed|

 |Treatment plans created and overseen by an orthodontist|